Oberwolfach problem: Related problems

+Glock, Kühn, and Osthus suggested a generalisation of the Oberwolfach problem for $k$-uniform hypergraphs (for large $n$).

+More precisely, for sufficiently large $n$ satisfying trivial necessary divisibility conditions, they conjectured that, given a collection of vertex-disjoint tight cycles $F$ covering $n$ vertices in total, the complete $k$-uniform hypergraph $K_n^{(k)}$ can be decomposed into copies of $F$.

+This problem is equivalent to ask for a seating chart as in the original formulation, but where every set of $k$ people sit consecutively exactly once throughout the dinners.

+Even the case where $F$ concists in only one cycle is still open.

 Kirkman's schoolgirl problem, of grouping fifteen schoolgirls into rows of three in seven different ways so that each pair of girls appears once in each triple, is a special case of the Oberwolfach problem, $OP(3^5)$.
 The problem of Hamiltonian decomposition of a complete graph $K_n$ is another special case, $OP(n)$.

 Alspach's conjecture, on the decomposition of a complete graph into cycles of given sizes, is related to the Oberwolfach problem, but neither is a special case of the other.